threefoldtecharchive/grid3_client_go/README.md

 - ### **Creating a new Deployment:**

   1. deployments must first be signed and validated.
-  2. a deployment contract then must be created.
+  2. a deployment contract then should be created.
   3. Then, the deployment should be deployed on the node.
   4. If some error happens while trying to deploy on the node, the contract should be canceled to avoid leaking a contract.
-  5. after deployment creating, the function should only return after waiting on all workloads to be StateOK.
+  5. after deployment creation, the function should only return after waiting for 4 minutes on all workloads to be StateOK.

 - ### **Deleting a deployment:**